Ricardo Bianchini

 Ricardo Bianchini is a computer scientist specializing in server and data center power and energy management.
 He currently serves as a Technical Fellow and Corporate Vice President at Microsoft Azure, where he leads the Azure Compute Capacity and Efficiency group.
 His work focuses on enhancing the efficiency and sustainability of Microsoft's online services and datacenters.

-Bianchini was named Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2015 for contributions to server and data center energy management.
-He was named an Association for Computing Machinery (ACM) Fellow in 2016 for contributions to power, energy and thermal management of servers and datacenters.
+Bianchini was named an IEEE Fellow in 2015 for contributions to server and data center energy management.
+He was named an ACM Fellow in 2016 for contributions to power, energy and thermal management of servers and datacenters.
 He has published fourteen award papers and received the CAREER award from the National Science Foundation.

 Education

 Bianchini received a PhD from the University of Rochester in the Hajim School of Engineering & Applied Sciences in 1995.

 From 1995 to 1999, he was a Research Associate and Assistant Professor of Computer Science at the Federal University of Rio de Janeiro.